 The Swell Pond Skimmer 3000 is also free floating, so it can operate in virtually any depth of water, as long as it is deep enough for the unit to float without touching the bottom.

 How it works

 UK law states that pond appliances are not allowed to be sold with pre-fitted plugs, so you’ll need to wire the skimmer into an RCD plug, or a certified outdoor safe electrical switch box.
 Once you’ve done that familiarize yourself with the product.

 The pump sits upside down in the bottom case and pond water is drawn in over the adjust ring before floating waste is trapped in the collection cup.
-The unit free-floats by way of three floats, which must be attached before the unit is placed into the pond.
+The unit floats by way of three built-in floats, which must be attached before the unit is placed into the pond.

 Ensure that the pump and bottom case on the unit are fully submerged and fully tilted before turning the unit on.
 Without doing this air will be trapped in the base of the unit, forcing it to float higher in the water column, and it won’t skim properly.